How Dynamic Layout can be used to boost personalisation in the travel industry

 By Branchspace | 21th June 2019

-The term “dynamic layout” relates to an approach used by online retailers to dynamically influence the structure of the user interface (UI), such as the screen or screen components, based on real-time attributes including the user’s profile, their shopping cart and other contextual information.
+The term “dynamic layout” relates to an approach used by online retailers to dynamically influence the structure of the user interface (UI) – such as the screen or screen components.
+Changes to the UI are based on real-time attributes including the user’s profile, shopping cart and other contextual information.

 The position, layout, structure and default behaviour of any screen component can be managed through business rules or dynamically through real-time data-driven processes such as machine learning.
 Permission-based access to traveller data can further enhance the experience for customers and improve the commercial benefits for retailers.

-Airlines which embrace dynamic layout are well positioned to satisfy many of the industry’s current needs – delivering on the promise of personalisation; helping airlines to differentiate through merchandising and retailing; increasing conversion rates and securing more repeat bookings.
+Airlines which embrace dynamic layout are well positioned to satisfy many of the industry’s current needs – delivering on the promise of personalisation; differentiate through merchandising and retailing; increase conversion rates and secure more repeat bookings.

 Dynamic layout in practice

-Dynamic layout is about deciding if a component should appear for a certain user, where it should appear on the page and within the booking flow, as well as how it should appear.
+Dynamic layout is about deciding if a component should appear for a certain user.
+Where it should appear on the page and within the booking flow.
+And how it should appear.

 Desktop and mobile web pages, as well as apps, are made up of images, fonts, colours and text.
-Some elements will be defined according to brand guidelines while others are dynamic and can be changed based on rules or algorithms.
+Some elements will be defined according to brand guidelines while others are dynamic and can be changed based on rules.
+Or even algorithms.

 Component placement on the page

 Airlines using dynamic layout have the option of changing the position of specific components on a page.
-Airlines can personalise what a traveller sees by prioritising components according to real-time attributes or previous interactions.
-More than half the airline executives interviewed by Skift for an Amadeus report expect customised offers to increase passenger revenue by 15% or more.
+They can personalise what a traveller sees by prioritising components according to real-time attributes or previous interactions.
+50% of airline executives interviewed for an Amadeus report expect customised offers to increase passenger revenue by 15% or more.

 Example of layout variants for ‘Business Traveller’ & ‘Family’